Subway Runner

 Why does the game pause for questions instead of asking while I run?

-Because reading while dodging trains is unfair to both tasks.
-The pause gives you space to actually think about the answer instead of guessing under reflex pressure.
-The gameplay is the reward for getting the question right, not the question itself.
+Reading while dodging trains shortchanges both tasks.
+The pause gives you room to actually think instead of guessing under reflex pressure.
+The gameplay is the reward for getting the question right.

 Can I play Subway Runner offline?

-Once questions are loaded for a session, basic play works without a stable connection, but the AI question generation step requires being online when you upload material.
+Once questions are loaded for a session, basic play works without a stable connection.
+But the AI question generation needs you online when you upload material.
 Plan ahead if you're commuting through dead zones.

 Is Subway Runner harder than Flappy Bird?

-The reflex demand is similar but visually busier.
-If three-lane swipe controls feel natural to you (mostly true on mobile), Subway Runner usually ends up being the easier of the two to focus on for longer sessions.
+The reflex demand is similar but the screen is busier.
+If three-lane swipe controls feel natural to you (they usually do on mobile), Subway Runner tends to be the easier of the two to focus on for longer.

 How long does a typical run last?

-Beginners crash after 30-90 seconds; experienced players hit 5+ minutes regularly.
-Either way, the question cadence stays constant, so longer runs simply mean more review — not more grinding for the same study payoff.
+Beginners crash after 30-90 seconds.
+Experienced players regularly hit 5 minutes or more.
+Either way the question cadence stays the same, so a longer run just means more review, not more grinding for the same payoff.

-No. Your study progress is tracked by which questions you got right or wrong, not by your game score.
-A short run with mostly-correct answers is more valuable than a long run with half-wrong answers.
+No. Your progress is tracked by which questions you got right or wrong, not by your game score.
+A short run with mostly correct answers is worth more than a long run that was half wrong.